Moshe Ya'alon: U.S. Secretary of State John Kerry and U.S. engagement in the peace process

 In January 2014, Ya'alon was quoted in an Israeli newspaper calling U.S. Secretary of State John Kerry "obsessive" and "messianic," and claiming that the "only thing that can save us is if Kerry wins the Nobel Prize and leaves us alone."
 The remarks attributed to him precipitated a diplomatic row with the U.S. State Department and elicited criticism of members of Israel's government.
-In October 2014 during a visit to the U.S. Ya'alon met with his counterpart, Defense Secretary Chuck Hagel, but was denied requests to meet with Vice President Joe Biden and Secretary of State John Kerry.
-A U.S. official told the Jerusalem Post that the snub should come as no surprise.
+In October 2014, during a visit to the U.S. Ya'alon met with his counterpart, Defense Secretary Chuck Hagel, but was denied requests to meet with then-Vice President Joe Biden and Kerry.
+A U.S. official told The Jerusalem Post that the snub should come as no surprise.

 Segregation of buses

 In October 2014, Ya'alon supported a plan that would effectively ban Palestinian workers from buses used by Jewish settlers.
 Ya'alon said that his plan was based on security needs.
 The IDF said that there was no security issue with integrated buses given that all West Bank Palestinian workers go through security checkpoints.
 When Ya'alon's move was criticized as being a form of apartheid, Yehuda Weinstein, Israel's Attorney General, demanded that Ya'alon explain his rationale.